ZjzMisaka/OMSPL/README.md

 0. The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software, but you can modify the appendix section.
-1. You cannot delete this license.
+1. You can't remove this license unless it bothers you, and if you do, you need to do the "Main restrictions" again before removing it.
-2. You cannot delete or modify existing restrictions.
+2. You cannot remove or modify existing restrictions.

         For restrictions
 0. You can only add compliments for anime characters in the appendix.